ployst/component-builder/ENVIRONMENT.md

     If set, the build will attempt to post commit updates on per-component stages, and add component labels if this is for a PR.

-ENV_PULL_REQUEST_NAMES
+PULL_REQUEST_NAMES
-    The name of the environment variable to look up a PR name in.
+    The name of the pull requests this commit is in

 BUILD_SHA
     The sha of the built commit